-The dog has to learn your commands and you have to practice with it every day.
+The dog has to learn your commands and you have to practice together every day.

 A great resource is Rover.com’s Ultimate Guide to Getting a Service Dog where you’ll find lists of organizations that can help guide you through the process.

-If you would like to train your pet dog to become your service dog, you can learn what is required in Rover.com’s Step-by-Step Guide to Becoming a Service Dog.
+If you would like to train your pet dog to become your service dog, you can learn what is required in Rover’s How to Train Your Own Service Dog.

-Lastly, not everyone with anxiety or depression needs a certified service dog.
+Lastly, not everyone with anxiety or depression needs a service dog.

-You may already have a beloved pet that brings you a lot of comfort or you may want to consider getting a pet dog if you don’t already have one.
+You may already have a beloved pet that brings you a lot of comfort or you may consider getting a pet dog if you don’t already have one.